dwyl/image-classifier/README.md

 - after this, we then run a [**knn_neighbour**](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) search.
   The idea is to work in the embeddings vector space and find the image vectors that are close to the target vector.

-  We'll be using an Elixir binding of the [HNSWLib library](https://github.com/elixir-nx/hnswlib).
+  There are several ways to do this.

+  We can use the `pgvector`, a vector extension of Postgres.
+We can then run:

+  - a full exact search with the [cosine similarity](https://github.com/pgvector/pgvector#distances) operator `<=>`, or
+  - or use an Approximate Nearest Neighbour seach with the indexing algorithms.
+The extension proposes [IVFFLAT](https://github.com/pgvector/pgvector#ivfflat) or `[HNSWLIB](https://github.com/pgvector/pgvector#hnsw) algorithms.
+You can find some explanations on both algorithms [here](https://tembo.io/blog/vector-indexes-in-pgvector) and [there](https://neon.tech/blog/understanding-vector-search-and-hnsw-index-with-pgvector).

+  This requires the `pgvector` extension to be installed in Fly.io.
+We lacked of resources to do so.
+  Note that you need to save the embeddings (as vectors) into the database, so the database will be intensively used.
+This may lead to scaling problems and race conditions.

+  We can alternatively use the `hnswlib` library and its Elixir binding [HNSWLib](https://github.com/elixir-nx/hnswlib).
+  This "externalises" the ANN search from the database as it uses an in-memory file that needs to be persisted on disk, thus at the expense of using the filesystem with again potential race conditions.
   It works with an **[index struct](https://www.datastax.com/guides/what-is-a-vector-index)**: this struct will allow us to efficiently retrieve vector data.

+  We will use this last option.

-  We will incrementally append the embedded captions to the `index struct` - saved into a file - and then run a "knn\*search" algorithm on this `index` with the audio transcription as an input.
+  We will incrementally append the embedding computed from the captions to the Index.
+We will get an indice that is the order of this embedding in the Index.
+  We then run a "knn\*search" algorithm; the input will be the embedding of the audio transcript.
-  This algorithm will return the most relevant position(s) - `indices` - among the `index` struct indices.
+  This algorithm will return the most relevant position(s) - `indices` - among the `Index` indices that minimize the choosen distance between this input and the existing vectors.
-  This is where we'll need to save whether the index or the embedding to look-up for the corresponding image(s).
+  This is where we'll need to save whether the index or the embedding to look-up for the corresponding image(s), depending upon if you append items one by one or by batch.
+  In our case, you will append items one by one so we will use the indice to uniquely recover the nearest image whose caption is close semantically to our audio.

-  Do note that all of this process is dependant on the [similarity metric](https://www.pinecone.io/learn/vector-similarity/) used by the embedding model.
+  Do note that the measured distance is dependant on the [similarity metric](https://www.pinecone.io/learn/vector-similarity/) used by the embedding model.
-  Because the model we've chosen was trained with **_cosine_similarity_**, that's what we'll use.
+  Because the "sentence-transformer" model we've chosen was trained with **_cosine_similarity_**, so that's what we'll use.
+Bumblebee may have options to correctly use this metric, but we used a normalisation process which fits our needs.

 #### Pre-requisites